llnl/benchpark/docs/basic-tutorial.rst

 .. code-block:: bash

    cd benchpark
-   benchpark system init --dest=hpdc-tutorial aws-tutorial instance_type=c7i.12xlarge
+   benchpark system init --dest=hpc-tutorial aws-tutorial instance_type=c7i.12xlarge

 The :code:`benchpark system init` command generates configuration files that describe the system on which you are running.
 The system is specified in a system specification (``system.py``).
 In the command above, the spec (i.e., :code:`aws-tutorial instance_type=c7i.12xlarge`) defines a system running with `our tutorial infrastructure on AWS <https://github.com/llnl/benchpark-tutorial>`_ that uses the `c7i.12xlarge instance type <https://aws.amazon.com/ec2/instance-types/c7i/>`_.

-After running the command above, you should see the following files in the ``hpdc-tutorial`` directory:
+After running the command above, you should see the following files in the ``hpc-tutorial`` directory:

 * ``system_id.yaml``: a Benchpark configuration file that contains high-level metadata about the system
 * ``software.yaml``: a Ramble configuration file specifying the default packages to use for software like compilers and MPI